Hooked Fisherman

 Trailer hook is not included; you'll want to add one for short-striking fish

-The Premier Plus is the standard production spinnerbait for good reason.
+The Premier Plus is one of the most widely stocked production spinnerbaits in CT tackle shops.
 The 3/8 oz size is the right weight for most CT spring applications — slow-rolls at 2–4 ft, stays in the strike zone without sinking too fast.
-White/chartreuse and white/gold are the two colors to start with in spring.
+White/chartreuse and white/gold are the two colors CT anglers report starting with most often in spring.

 Booyah Covert Series Spinnerbait (3/8 oz)